 1. Focus on credibility to convert visitors to leads

-When it comes to PPC for SaaS companies, it’s key to establish credibility from the beginning.
-If you look at users who are finding their way to you through a search engine, they may not be acquainted with your company (unless they’re searching through a brand term, of course).
+It’s especially key for SaaS brands to establish credibility from the beginning.
+If people are finding you through a search engine, they may not be acquainted with your company.
+(Unless they’re searching through a brand term, of course).

-Even better: See if you can create a case study that highlights both your partnership with that brand and how they found success through working with you.
-Not only does this help establish credibility, but it allows people to understand your product and service on a deeper level.
+Even better: Create a case study that highlights your partnership with that brand and how they found success through working with you.
+This establishes credibility and helps people understand your offering on a deeper level.

 You can also establish credibility through showcasing: